Geontech/docker-redhawk/README.md

 **REDHAWK IDE**

-At this time, the `rhide` script has not been updated to attempt running the container attached to XQuartz in macOS.
-If you would like to experiment with this feature and contribute it back to the project, please [see this link](https://fredrikaverpil.github.io/2016/07/31/docker-for-mac-and-gui-applications/) and submit a pull request.
+At this time, the implementation follows [this link](https://fredrikaverpil.github.io/2016/07/31/docker-for-mac-and-gui-applications/).
+You will need to ensure XQuartz is installed (use `homebrew` as described in that link) and its preferences set to allow connections from network clients.
+The rest of the linked document is taken care of automatically by the rhide script (trying to get your IP, launching XQuartz, add the IP to `xhost`, etc.).

 **Networking**